 While the IL Waiver is not intended solely for seniors, there are many diagnoses that may qualify an elderly individual.
 Examples that are common among the elderly are arthritis, osteoarthritis, joint fractures, Alzheimer’s disease, Parkinson’s disease, and Lewy Body Dementia.
 Via this waiver, supports and benefits, such as home modifications, specialized medical equipment, and personal care assistance, are provided that allow the individual to continue to live in the community, rather than need to be placed in a nursing home.

-Participant direction, also referred to as consumer direction or self-direction, is permitted with personal care services, and is a huge benefit for many families.
+Participant direction, also referred to as “consumer direction” or “self-direction,” is permitted with personal care services and is a huge benefit for many families.
 This means eligible applicants may hire, train, and manage the personal care attendant of their choosing, including select relatives.
-Via the Independent Living waiver, care recipients direct their own care with the aid of their case manager through what is called a co-participant service model.
+Via the Independent Living Waiver, care recipients direct their own care with the aid of their case manager through what is called a co-participant service model.
 Individuals can still hire the person of their choosing, but they do not have to be responsible for the financial aspect.

 This waiver is administered by the Mississippi Department of Rehabilitation Services and the Division of Medicaid.

 Applicants must be residents of Mississippi, a minimum of 16 years old, and have a serious impairment that is neurological or orthopedic.
-There are eligibility requirements for applicants of the IL waiver, which differ for married or single applicants.
+There are also financial eligibility requirements for applicants of the IL Waiver, which differ for married or single applicants.

-If only one spouse is applying and the non-applicant spouse (also referred to as the community spouse) does not have income, or has very little income, the applicant spouse is able to transfer some of his or her income to the non-applicant spouse.
-As of 2019, up to $3,160.50 in income can be transferred to the community spouse.
+If only one spouse is applying and the non-applicant spouse (also referred to as the “community spouse”) does not have income, or has very little income, the applicant spouse is able to transfer some of his or her income to the non-applicant spouse.
+As of 2023, up to $3,715.50 a month in income can be transferred to the community spouse.
 In Medicaid-speak, this is referred to as the Monthly Maintenance Needs Allowance.

-The following benefits are available via the IL waiver.
+The following benefits are available via the IL Waiver.
 Note that eligibility for the waiver does not automatically mean all participants are eligible for all benefits.